-- 1) Unplug the USB cable from your Tracking Generator, count to 10, and plug it back in.
+1) Unplug the USB cable from your Tracking Generator, count to 10, and plug it back in.
 If the LED is green, proceed.
 Otherwise, try a different USB port or cable.
+Verify the USB-SA44(B) spectrum analyzer is plugged in to USB as well.

+2) Launch the application software version 2.15 or later.

+3) Check to see if the tracking generator controls appear below the PRESET button.
+If they do, the software can 'see' the TG124A.
+If not, check your Devices and Printers for a "SignalHoundTG".
+If you do not see it, troubleshoot the USB connectivity issue.

+4) From the Menu, select UTILITIES->Tracking Generator CW.
+Click OK, then OK.
+Connect your SA124 and TG124 together using an SMA barrel connector.
+Check for a -10 dBm output from the TG (+/- 2 dB) at your center frequency.

-Verify the USB-SA44(B) spectrum analyzer is plugged in to USB as well. - 2) Launch the application software.
-Set your spectrum analyzer to SPAN 100 KHz, CENTER FREQ 10 MHz. - 3) Connect the TG RF output to the spectrum analyzer RF input. - 4) Check for a 10 MHz output from the TG between -20 and -25 dBm.
-This is the default power on state. - 5) If no signal is present, repeat steps 1-4.
-If there is still no signal, contact technical support at http://www.signalhound.com - 6) Verify that the TG SYNC is connected to the SYNC out of the spectrum analyzer using a BNC cable.
-Connect the TG and spectrum analyzer nose-to-nose using the SMA barrel connector. - 7) Click the Tracking Generator START button.
+5) If no signal is present, double-check the tightness of the SMA connector.
+If everything is tight, contact Tech Support for assistance.

+6) Connect the TG SYNC to the SYNC out of the spectrum analyzer using a BNC cable.
+Connect the TG and spectrum analyzer nose-to-nose using the SMA barrel connector.

+7) Click the Tracking Generator START button.
 Click OK to use the default settings.
 In 1-2 seconds you should see a trace about -10 dBm across the length of the graticule.
 If you do not see this and your TG LED is red, verify your SYNC cable.
-If the cable is damaged, replace it. - 8) Check function at 10 MHz, 100 MHz, and 1 GHz.
+If the cable is damaged, replace it.

+8) Check function at 10 MHz, 100 MHz, 1 GHz, 5 GHz and 10 GHz.
 If you see a trace of approximately -10 dBm in all cases, the tracking generator is working properly.